-What Gloria Steinem Wants Women To Know About America’s Obsession With Guns
+What Gloria Steinem Needs You To Know About Women, White Men & Guns

 When children die at the hands of white men with guns, it's rarely blamed on white men or guns.
 "It's mental health issues," they say.
 "He needed help," they insist.
 But one of the world's most famous feminists isn't having any of that.
 In an exclusive interview with Bustle, Gloria Steinem says guns and men are absolutely the reason there's such an extraordinary amount of gun violence in America.
 And for those who claim mental health issues are the cause of mass shootings?